-The precision of the estimate therefore increases with the number of signals N independently of the realization of the signals.
+The precision of the estimate therefore increases with the number of signals N, independently of the realization of the signals.
 In other words, learning reduces uncertainty.

-If, all else equal, a manager who is less uncertain about the environment she operates in is doing better than other managers, the returns a fund manager can generate will be a function the number of signals received.
+If, all else equal, a manager who is less uncertain about the environment she operates in outperforms other managers, the returns will be a function the number of signals received.
 Specifically, if risk-adjusted fund returns α are an increasing function of the precision, i.e., $\alpha'(\rho_N) > 0$, then, all else equal, equation (1) predicts that a fund managed by manager m_1 should outperform a fund managed by manger m_2 if $N{m_1} > N{m_2}$.

-To make the simplest possible assumption that allows us to separate our approach from approaches in the literature, assume that N can be written as:
+To make the simplest possible assumption that allows us to separate our approach from alternatives in the literature, assume that N can be written as: